Parth018/CustomerRepos-master-java-springboot-jpa-docker-postgresql-app/README.md

 - Spring Boot
 - JPA(Java Persistence API)
 - Docker
-- PostgreSQL
+- Postgre SQL

 ## Installation

-Provide instructions on how to install your project.Include any dependencies that need to be installed and-any specific steps-that need to be taken.
+Provide instructions on how to install the project.
+Include any dependencies that need to be installed and any specific steps-that need to be taken.

 ### Prerequisites